Itabashi Tokyo, Japan Travel Guide

 Tipping is not customary and can be considered impolite.
 Use "Itadakimasu" and "Gochisousama Deshita" before and after meals.

-Always ask permission before photographing people, notably for children.
-Look for signs indicating photography restrictions.
+Always ask permission before photographing people, particularly for kids.
+Be on the lookout for signs indicating photography restrictions.

 Adhering to local customs significantly enhances your experience and shows respect for Japanese culture.